Check out my three-part series in Education Week Teacher: Reducing Attrition In Urban Schools ‘By Listening To Our

 Here are my choices for The Best Posts & Articles About The Importance Of Teacher (& Student) Working Conditions (you might also want to check out The Best Posts & Articles About OECD’s Survey Of Teacher Working Conditions):

 I’ve got to start off with a great xtranormal video created by Dan Brown called “Keeping Teachers Around.”

 I worked with a group of talented inner-city teachers from throughout the United States last year through the Center For Teaching Quality.
 We created a pretty thorough report, “Transforming School Conditions: Building Bridges to the Education System That Students And Teachers Deserve.”
 You can read my summary of the report in The Washington Post, as well as finding a link to the entire study.

-Stephen Lazar has written an important three-part series on this issue:
+Stephen Lazar has written an important three-part series on issue:

-U.S. vs highest-achieving nations in education by Linda Darling-Hammond appeared in the Washington Post earlier today, and makes several good points about this issue.
+U.S. vs highest-achieving nations in education by Linda Darling-Hammond appeared in the Washington Post earlier , and makes several good points about issue.

 Accountable for What? at Failing Schools